redis/docs/content/operate/rs/databases/configure/oss-cluster-api.md

 ---
-Title: Enable OSS Cluster API
+Title: Enable Redis Cluster API
 alwaysopen: false
 categories:
 - docs
 - operate
 - rs
 description: null
-linkTitle: OSS Cluster API
+linkTitle: Redis Cluster API
 weight: 20
 aliases:
     - /operate/rs/concepts/data-access/oss-cluster-api
 ---

-Review [Redis OSS Cluster API Architecture]({{< relref "/operate/rs/clusters/optimize/oss-cluster-api" >}}) to determine if you should enable this feature for your database.
+Review [Redis Cluster API]({{< relref "/operate/rs/clusters/optimize/oss-cluster-api" >}}) to determine if you should enable this feature for your database.

 ## Prerequisites

-The Redis OSS Cluster API is supported only when a database meets specific criteria.
+The Redis Cluster API is supported only when a database meets specific criteria.

 The database must: